 - Can be expensive

-- Requires a learning curve, especially for those not familiar with Arcade Sticks
+- It requires a learning curve, especially for those not familiar with Arcade Sticks

-- Can get loud when hitting the buttons
+- It can get loud when hitting the buttons

 - Fightsticks are bulkier than Fightpads, so are not good for portability.

 Fightpads are the middle ground between a traditional controller and a fightstick.